Army holds off Rice 14-7

 Rice: The Owls were 2-11 last season, the first under coach Mike Bloomgren, who used a slew of freshmen and redshirt freshmen to build experience into his system.
 He also added seven graduate transfers to the roster with a total of 202 games of college experience and 144 wins.
 That should help the Owls improve going forward.

 Army: The Black Knights lost a lot in the run game, and Monken had little experience in the backfield with the 240-pound Slomka out.
-McCoy, who gained 70 yards on 20 carries, will have to continue to pick up the slack.
+McCoy gained 70 yards on 20 carries, a nice showing.
+Monken said he expected Slomka back for practice this week.

 UP NEXT